BogTheMudWing/time-gate/README.md

 Set your browser time zone on a per-site basis.

+ > [!NOTE]
+ > This repository is mirrored to [GitHub](https://github.com/BogTheMudWing/time-gate) for visibility.
+Issues and pull requests should be made on [Macver Code Athenaeum](https://code.macver.org/Bog/time-gate).

 ## About

 I use [LibreWolf](https://librewolf.net), which comes with anti-fingerprinting measures enabled by default.
 One of these measures is to report the time zone as UTC+0.
 However, there are some trusted websites which I would like to report my real time zone.
 This extension allows me to do this.